Alexander Macomb House

 The Alexander Macomb House at 39–41 Broadway in Lower Manhattan, New York City, served as the second U.S. Presidential Mansion.
-President George Washington occupied it from February 23 to August 30, 1790, during New York City's two-year term as the national capital.
-The building was demolished in 1940.
+President George Washington occupied it from February 23 to August 30, 1790, during New York City's two-year term as national capital.
+The house was the last surviving former U.S. presidential mansion, until it was demolished in 1940.

 Macomb

 Alexander Macomb (1748–1831) was an Irish-born American merchant and land speculator.
 He built the four-story city house on the west side of Broadway in 1786–1788.
 Macomb leased it to the French Minister Plenipotentiary, the Comte de Moustier, who occupied it until his return to Paris in early 1790.

 It was one of a block of three houses erected in 1787 and was four stories and an attic high, with a width of fifty-six feet.
 From the rear of the main rooms glass doors opened onto a balcony giving an uninterrupted view of the Hudson River.
 On entering, one found a large hall with a continuous flight of stairs to the top of the house.
 On each side of the hall were spacious, high-ceilinged rooms, used for the levees and dinners and always referred to by Washington as "public rooms."

 President Washington purchased furniture, mirrors and draperies from the departing Minister with his own money, including American-made furniture in the French style.
 Some of these items survive at Mount Vernon and elsewhere.